MicrosoftDocs/entra-docs/docs/identity-platform/howto-configure-app-instance-property-locks.md

 ## Configure app instance lock using Microsoft Graph

-You manage the app instance lock feature through the **servicePrincipalLockConfiguration** property of the [application](/graph/api/resources/application) object of the multi-tenant app.
+You manage the app instance lock feature through the **servicePrincipalLockConfiguration** property of the [application](/graph/api/resources/application) object of the multitenant app.
 For more information, see [Lock sensitive properties for service principals](/graph/tutorial-applications-basics#lock-sensitive-properties-for-service-principals).